 - retail costs: connecting customers, billing customers and managing accounts

-- carbon costs: costs associated with the Commonwealth Government’s carbon tax and Renewable Energy Target.
+- green scheme costs: costs associated with the Commonwealth Government’s Renewable Energy Target.

 Components of residential electricity bill charges

 Each residential electricity bill is made up of a consumption charge and a service fee.

 Breakdown of typical Tariff 11 bill costs in 2014-15.
 Information provided by the Queensland Competition Authority.
 Totals do not add due to rounding.

 - Also known as usage charge, variable charge or energy use charge

 - The charge for the amount of electricity you use

 - Charged in cents per kilowatt hour (c/kWh)

 - Estimated cost of the carbon tax is no longer factored into the consumption charge